Can an AGW Climatologist Be Truly Objective?

 Alma mater: University of California, Berkeley, Yale University

-Let me be clear: Dr. Mann’s résumé, along with anyone who receives a PhD in the physical sciences, impresses me.
+Let me be clear: Dr. Mann’s resume, and those of anyone who receives a PhD in the physical sciences, impress me.
 I’ve read almost everything Dr. Mann has written and, because of that, I understand where he’s coming from.
-But there are things that are lacking if one is pursuing the right answer, and that’s the methodology one learns in putting together a forecast, as to how to weigh factors in determining what’s going to happen.
-One has to examine all of what his opponent has, not close his eyes to anything that might challenge his ideas.
+But there are things he’s lacking when it comes to the pursuit of the right answer, and that’s the methodology one learns in putting together a forecast.
+One must examine all of what his opponent has, not close his eyes to anything that might challenge his ideas.

 Perhaps it’s like something we sometimes see in sports – the curse of talent.
 Most of these people are very smart.
-I went to school with future PhDS and could see that in the classroom, they were like my wrestling coaches at PSU – guys that were great doing what came natural to them.
-However, my wrestling coach used to stress that when you’re used to having everything come to you, it’s very hard to change and step up your level.
-Consequently, you’ll get beat on your weakest point and what you don’t know, and that’s where the methodology in forecasting comes in to the climate debate.
+I went to school with future PhDs and could see that in the classroom, they were like my wrestling coaches at PSU – guys who were great doing what came natural to them.
+However, my wrestling coach used to stress that when you’re used to having everything come to you, it’s very hard to change and step up your game.
+Consequently, you’ll get beat on your weakest point and what you don’t know, and that’s where the methodology in forecasting comes into the climate debate.

 You see, in what I do, one must weigh factors and decide which ones are most important.
 Additionally, one gets used to challenges that can never really be seen in research.
 How so?
 Suppose someone gives you a grant to study global warming.
 Can you come back and say, “My research says there’s no global warming”?
 You have been given a grant to produce a result; how can you possibly justify that result if it’s the result that would cost nothing to come up with in the first place?

 That said, regarding the climate debate, what factors am I looking at to come up with my conclusion?
-To me, this is a big forecast, and the simple answer is: It’s hard to fathom that CO2 can cause anything beyond its assigned “boxed in” value to temperatures because of all that’s around it.
-It comes down to the sun, the oceans and stochastic events over a long period of time with action and reaction, versus a compound comprising .04% of the atmosphere and 1/100th of greenhouse gasses.
+To me, this is a big forecast, and the simple answer is: It’s hard to fathom that CO2 can cause anything beyond its assigned “boxed in” value with regards to temperatures because of all that’s around it.
+It comes down to the sun, the oceans and stochastic events over a long period of time – action and reaction versus a compound comprising .04 percent of the atmosphere and 1/100th of greenhouse gasses.

 But unless you work every day in a situation where you are reminded you can be wrong, you don’t have appreciation for the methodology of challenge and response you need to be right!